DataStories-UniPi/Hermes_PostgreSQL/doc/functionality.md

 ## Enter-leave points ## {#methods_enter_leave_points}

-The enter leave function finds the points where the object entered or left a specific region.
+The enter-leave function finds the points where the object entered or left a specific region.
 It takes an array of segments and a box as parameters.
 The function returns two columns one for the enter and one for the leave point.
 If one of them doesn’t exist then it returns NULL to the corresponding column.

 	SELECT enterPoint , leavePoint FROM enter_leave (array_o f_segm ents [] , box_area ) ;